-The core of any object is the central, or most essential part of that object.
 In talking about “core work” it is important to make clear that the human core includes far more than the abdominal muscles.
 Anatomically speaking, the core is composed of the abdominals, iliopsoas, the erectors, quadratus lumborum, the gluteals, and pelvic floor.
-Energetically speaking, all of the chakras, or primary wheels of energy, can be considered a part of the core since they fall along the midline, or central channel of the physical form.
-When all these aspects are balanced and strong, one automatically finds ease and effortlessness in movement.
+Energetically speaking, all of the chakras, or primary wheels of energy, reside in the core, radiating along Sushumna Nadi, the central energetic current of the body.
+When all of these aspects are balanced and strong, one automatically finds ease and effortlessness in movement.

 In this way, we can learn to navigate space in a way that works harmoniously with the force of gravity.
 Once this alignment is established, sustainable strength can be built.
 If this doesn’t come natural to you at first, it’s okay.
 It takes time and extended practice to attain and maintain cohesion between body, mind, and environment.
 I invite you to join me in this core based practice every Sunday evening from 7:30-9:00pm at Holistic Yoga School.
 The first Sunday of each month will include live music by Dave Horrocks.